 At age 13, Erin played the clarinet in a performance at Carnegie Hall.
 Her love of electronic dance music soon took over, a passion cultivated growing up in the New York club scene amid the influence of local house and techno legends Frankie Knuckles, Danny Tenaglia, Victor Calderone, and regular visitors like Jeff Mills and Sasha & Digweed.
 She quickly replaced her clarinet with turntables and crates of vinyl.
 In 1999 she bought her first set of Technics 1200s and began DJing.
 Erin’s dance music mixes and original releases can be found here.

 Born and raised in New York City, Erin’s passion for sports runs deep as a fan and athlete.
-She is a former U.S. Junior Olympic-certified swim coach, personal trainer, dancer and fitness competitor.
+She is a former U.S. Junior Olympic-certified swim coach, personal trainer, and fitness competitor.
 She holds a Plant-Based Nutrition Certificate from the T. Colin Campbell Center for Nutrition Studies and is an AANC Certified Nutritional Consultant.
 She also practices the Japanese healing art of Reiki, and is Level 2 Reiki certified.
 An advocate for civil rights and equality, Erin was an Advisory Board member of Athlete Ally, and is currently a Founding Team Member of 4-CT, a philanthropic organization formed to address the COVID-19 crisis working with the Office of the Governor of the state of Connecticut to provide direct aid relief to community organizations.

 Erin spent six years working in finance before making the transition from Wall Street to a full-time career in the creative arts and technology.
 She worked at two top-tier investment banks, as well as with hedge fund founder Ray Dalio as part of his Core Management Team at Bridgewater Associates, the world’s largest hedge fund.